mluo24/personal-website/content/projects/scouting-server.md

 title: "Cornell Simulator"
 githubLink: "https://github.com/mluo24/CornellSimulator"
 technologies: ["OCaml"]
-year: 2021
+year: 2020
 ---

-We did some really cool things in here that are worth talking about.
-Lolololol
+A lot of stuff done for the scouting server.
+We really did a lot for the [Team1676](https://team1676.com/).

 Look at this markdown stuff!